Image Compressor

 Which format should I choose?

-Why is my PNG file getting larger after 'compression'?
+Why is my PNG file getting larger after compression?

 PNG is a lossless format — the browser's Canvas API re-encodes it without guaranteed size reduction.
 For photos, switch to JPEG or WebP for significant compression.
 PNG works best for graphics with flat colors, text, and screenshots.